PlaidCloud/plaidcloud-docs/content/en/docs/dw/getting-started.md

 The PlaidCloud DWS operates like a traditional database so you don't have to decide which instances are read-only or have special processes to load data from a write instance.
 All instances support full read and write with no special ETL or data loading processes required.

 If you are used to using traditional databases, you don't need to learn any new skills or change your applications.
-The DWS is a drop-in replacement for Greenplum and PostgreSQL.
+The DWS is a drop-in replacement for Greenplum as well as a replacement for PostgreSQL, CockroachDB, yugabyteDB and other databases that use the [PostgreSQL Wire Protocol](https://www.postgresql.org/docs/current/protocol.html).
 If you are coming from other databases such as Oracle, MySQL or Microsoft SQL Server then some adjustments to your query logic may be necessary but not to the overall process.

 Since SAP HANA and Amazon Redshift use the PostgreSQL dialect, those seeking a lower cost alternative will find PlaidCloud DWS a straightforward option.